-This section provides an overview of RMON History entries.
+This page displays an overview of RMON History entries.
 Each page shows up to 99 entries from the History table, default being 20, selected through the "entries per page" input field.
 When first visited, the web page will show the first 20 entries from the beginning of the History table.
 The first displayed will be the one with the lowest History Index and Sample Index found in the History table.

-The "Start from History Index and Sample Index" lets you select the starting point in the History table.
+The "Start from History Index" and "Sample Index" let you select the starting point in the History table.